lfai/security-and-compliance/README.md

 1. Register for an LF AI & Data Account
     - https://lists.lfaidata.foundation/register
         - *Please use the same email address as your LF account.*

+##### Meeting sign-up

+The LF AI & Data Foundation allows for self-registration to meetings via the foundation's Zoom.

+- Using the LF AI & Data Community Calendar: [https://zoom-lfx.platform.linuxfoundation.org/meetings/lf-ai-foundation](https://zoom-lfx.platform.linuxfoundation.org/meetings/lf-ai-foundation?view=week)

+- Find and click on the meeting that interests you, and click "Register" to sign up.

 #### Agendas, Meeting minutes